 ~/Downloads/tee-talk

-Windows: Click More info on the SmartScreen warning, then Run anyway.
+Click More info on the SmartScreen warning, then Run anyway.

 chmod +x tee-talk